pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

   will be called when your package is loaded.
 - `activationHooks`: an Array of Strings identifying hooks that trigger your package's activation.
 The loading of your package is delayed until one of these hooks are triggered.
-Currently, there are three activation hooks:
+Activation hooks include:
   - `core:loaded-shell-environment` for when Pulsar has finished loading the shell environment variables
   - `scope.name:root-scope-used` for when a file is opened from the specified